howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 Well, in real-world applications you're likely to encounter many scenarios where implementing the resolvers can become extremely complex.
 Especially because GraphQL queries can be nested multiple levels deep, the implementation often becomes tricky and can easily lead to performance problems.

-Most of the time, you also need to take care of many additional workflows such as authentication, authorization (permissions), pagination, filtering, realtime, integrating with 3rd-party services or legacy systems...
+Most of the time, you also need to take care of many additional workflows such as authentication, authorization (permissions), pagination, filtering, realtime, integration with 3rd-party services or legacy systems...

 Typically, when implementing resolvers and connecting to the database, you have two options - both of which are not very compelling: